The Main Library will not open until 8:30 am on Friday, June 30 because we will be holding a secure-in-place drill.

 The PDF File

-Make sure your original files for images are nearly the same size or larger than the intended size for the final document.
-Larger images can be scaled down without a loss in quality, but enlarging an image will make it blurry and often hard to read or view.
+Image files should be the same size or larger than the size they will be printed.
+Larger images can be scaled down without a loss in quality, but enlarging a small image will result in blurry and/or pixelated image reproduction.

-Remember, any images that print in the Book Block will print as black and white – even if they are included in the PDF as color images.
+Remember, any images printed in the book block will print as black and white, even if they are included in the PDF as color images.
 Color may be requested for an extra $0.10 per color page.